 If you aren't recycling the right way, then you might as well not be recycling.

-Everyone knows recycling is important, but how much of the waste in your recycling bin actually ends up being recycled?
+Everyone knows recycling is important, but how much of the waste in your recycling bin truly ends up being recycled?

-Unfortunately, New York City only recycles about one fifth of its garbage: around 8 percent of trash from homes and about 25 percent from businesses, according to the city's Department of Sanitation.
-While those numbers are discouraging, this makes it all the more important to correctly recycle the things that can actually be recycled.
+Unfortunately, New York City only recycles about one-fifth of its garbage: around 8 percent of trash from homes and about 25 percent from businesses, according to the city's Department of Sanitation.
+While those numbers are discouraging, this makes it all the more important to correctly recycle the things that actually get recycled.
 If you've always been a person who just throws anything you think may vaguely be made of paper and plastic into the recycling bin, it's time to step it up.

 The below information on recycling correctly is taken from NYC.gov.